13 Times Celebrities Crashed The Weddings Of Normals

 No matter how big or small your wedding is, one thing you’ll want to keep an eye out for is wedding crashers.
 Yes, they are real, and no, they aren’t always as fun and entertaining as Vince Vaughn and Owen Wilson were in the movie.

-Ahead, seven of our favourite stories about celebs (hello, T. Swift!) who randomly turned up at the weddings of normals.
+Ahead, a few of our favorite stories about celebs (hello, T. Swift!) who randomly turned up at the weddings of normals.